dystobic/writeups/DUCTF/2021/Break me!/README.md

 ## Solution
 Because we control _**P**_, we can leak the key bytes one-after-another by leveraging a [well-known](https://crypto.stackexchange.com/a/46921) chosen plaintext/brute-force attack.
 As soon as the key is reconstructed it can then be used to decrypt the first blocks independently resulting in our flag.
 For this particular challenge, key memoization and a reconnection mechanism had to be implemented as the remote host did from time to time just close the connection.
+But, I was too lazy for that and just manually updated the leaked key bytes I had so far, starting over again from that point.

 See [exploit](./exploit.py) for an implementation of the attack written in python.